stormuk/pepper/README.md

 When the Android app first starts, the robot will map its surroundings and localise itself within the space.
 This improves Pepper's ability to identify and track humans.

 #### User interface
 The UI is intentionally simple, showing the currently active DriveCollection on the left, and the path through the decision tree to the current Action.
-There is a Start and Stop button to control plan execution.
+There is a "Start" and "Stop" button to control plan execution.

+It is also possible to store a series of locations that can be used by plans.
+Use the "Add" and "Clear" buttons in the bottom right to set these before starting a plan execution.
+Remember to open the robot's charging port before moving the robot into each location or the motors will be damaged.
+Press "Add" at each location you wish to store.
+And then remember to close the charging port again.

 #### POSH plans
 Although the ABOD3 software supports multiple POSH plan formats, currently this app only supports XML plans.
 Wider plan file support (Lisp, JSON) should be implemented as part of future UI improvements relating to plan selection.